Key facts

 CISM vs. CISA

-CISM and CISA (Certified Information Systems Auditor) are both offered by ISACA and are often seen in tandem in the job market.
+CISM and CISA (Certified Information Systems Auditor) are both offered by ISACA and are often seen together in the job market.
 While CISM focuses on security management and governance, CISA centers around IT auditing, control and assurance.
 Someone with CISA would be looking at the controls and systems in place and ensuring they're compliant, whereas a CISM professional would be overseeing and establishing the company's information security posture.

 CISM vs. CRISC

 Both certifications are under ISACA's umbrella.
-CISM is centered around information security management, while CRISC (Certified in Risk and Information Systems Control) zeroes in on IT risk management and its business implications.
+CISM is centered around information security management, while CRISC (Certified in Risk and Information Systems Control) focuses on IT risk management and its business implications.
 If you're a professional whose main task is to identify and manage risks, then CRISC might be the better fit.
 On the other hand, if you're into the broader spectrum of information security management and governance, then CISM would be more appropriate.

 CISM vs. CompTIA Security+